Johanmkr/FYS-STK4155colab/project2/README.md

 # **Project 2**: Classification and regression

 We present the work of Johan Mylius Kroken and Nanna Bryne in the second project in Applied Data Analysis and Machine Learning (autumn 2022).
-The project report (creatively named `project2.pdf`) is found in the `latex`-folder.
+The project report (creatively named `project2.pdf`) is found in the `latex`-folder, or [here](https://github.com/Johanmkr/FYS-STK4155colab/blob/main/project2/latex/project2.pdf).

 ### Abstract

->We build a versatile neural network code in order to perform linear regression and binary classification tasks.
+> We build a versatile neural network code in order to perform linear regression and binary classification tasks.
 We train the network by minising the loss function by performing plain and stochastic gradient descent (SGD) for a variety of optimisation algorithms.
 SGD with RMSProp optimiser perform best and is used in training.
 A network with 1 hidden layer of 30 neurons where $\eta=10^{-1}$ and $\lambda=10^{-4}$ which uses the sigmoid activation function trained for 700 epochs with 2 minibatches yield the best test MSE of 0.052 when trained to fit the noise Franke function, compared to an MSE of 0.15 for OLS.
 For the binary classification task the data is the Wisconsin Breast Cancer data.
 A neural network of 2 hidden layers of 10 neurons each where $\eta=10^{-3}$ and $\lambda=10^{-6}$ which uses the ReLU activation function trained for 900 epochs with 5 minibatches yield the best accuracy of 1.
 Logistic regression with $\eta=10^{-3}$ and $\lambda=10^{-8}$ also yield an accuracy of 1.

 ## **RESULTS**

 The results are located in `output/data/**`, where you find information about how they where obtained in `output/data/**/README.md`.
 You will find the output plots in `output/figures` with associated key parameters described in `output/figures/README.md`.